apache/arrow/r/README.md

 tasks.
 It allows users to read and write data in a variety formats:

 -   Read and write Parquet files, an efficient and widely used columnar format
--   Read and write Feather files, a format optimized for speed and interoperability
+-   Read and write Arrow files, a format optimized for speed and interoperability
 -   Read and write CSV files with excellent speed and efficiency
 -   Read and write multi-file and larger-than-memory datasets